AzureExpert/openhack-team-cli/contrib/manual_provision/README.md

 ### Parameters

 - SubscriptionId - id of the subscription to deploy the team infrastructure to
-- resourceGroupName -  The name of the resource group to create and deploy to.
-- regisgtryName - Name for the Azure Container Registry **_(MUST BE UNIQUE)_**
-- clusterName - Name of the Azure Kubernetes Service (k8s) instance **_(MUST BE UNIQUE)_**
-- resourceGroupLocation - Azure region to deploy to.  **_Must be a region that supports ACR and AKS._**
+- resourceGroupLocation - Azure region to deploy to.  **_Must be a region that supports ACR, AKS, and KeyVault._**
 - teamName - name of the team.
-Containers and apps will use this value in provisioning.
+Containers and apps will use this value in provisioning.  **_Must be all lowercase alphanumeric characters_**

+An example command to provision might look like the following:

+`./setup.sh -i e57679d8-3a04-4828-97e6-35169ea30349 -l eastus -n devopsoh`